astropy/astropy-APEs/APE0.rst

 ^^^^
 Each Coordination Committee member's term runs for three years from when the election results are finalized.
-After serving two full terms, a Coordination Committee member must step down for at least two years before being eligible to run again.
+After serving two full terms, a Coordination Committee member must step down for at least one year before being eligible to run again.

 In the case of a vacancy partway through a term, a by-election will be held.